EChilin5/MoviesGallor/README.md

 - [x] Allow users to view a film information, trailer, feature,  cast, and similar films
 - [x] Able to leave reviews
 - [x] Add movies to their favourite movie to their list
+- [x] Resolve issue with hovering to see trailer
+- [x] Update the design of the overall page

 ## Current App Screenshots